JeanHuguesRobert/Rhuma/README.md

 # Rhumba
-*Rhumba* is a tool for the optimization of production of rhum in a greenhouse with solar panels.
+*Rhuma* is a tool for the optimization of production of rhum in a greenhouse with solar panels.

 ## Modular model